Grade point average, and class rank

 - Class rank

-To help us learn a little more, we ask that applicants complete our prompted question form on the application status page (after application submission).
-Submit an essay in which you answer the prompt below.
-You may answer directly on this form.
-If you prefer, you can submit the essay in writing.
+To help us learn a little more, we ask that applicants complete our prompted question form on the application status page (after application submission) or as part of the Common Application.
 The essay should not be more than one typewritten or handwritten page.

 Prompt: Tell us about yourself and what you would like us to consider for admission?

 Standardized test scores (optional)

 ACT or SAT scores are optional.
 We will accept ACT or SAT test scores that are posted on an official high school transcript.
 To have scores reported to us from ACT and SAT, use our ACT institution code of 1137; for SAT, the code is 0834.

 The Honors program is a selective program combining high standards and an emphasis on excellence with a small, residential college model.
 We are currently enrolling about 100 first-year students each year.
 As an Honors Student you will participate in an interdisciplinary core curriculum designed to prepare you for your major as well as to introduce you to those intellectual skills that society expects from future leaders.

 Each of the courses in the core curriculum is integrated with the rest so that together they will provide a broad understanding of the world before you.
 Many courses are interdisciplinary, exposing you to the views of scholars from several disciplines.
 Each course will include topics and draw on authors that reflect the ethnic, racial, and gender diversity of America, and also the broader cultural diversity that exists in the world.

 Honors students participate in learning teams for many course assignments, not only learning the assigned material, but also how to participate effectively as a member of a team.
 The curriculum-wide focus on collaborative learning emphasizes leadership as an integral aspect of collaboration.

 Visit the web site for complete information about the Capital Scholars Honors Program for first-year students.